Personal Boundaries in Relationships

 - Men who are disrespectful / abusive to women.

 My list is much longer than this, but it gives you an idea.

-As a result of getting very clear on my personal truth, my life transformed extremely quickly from tolerating severe lies, abuse and narcissism to being filled with emotionally mature, responsible and respectful people.
+As a result of getting very clear on my personal truth, and doing the work on my own inner wounds, my life transformed extremely quickly from tolerating severe lies, abuse and narcissism to being filled with emotionally mature, responsible and respectful people.
 I am now blessed to experience consistent honesty and support.
 Rather than suffering the chauvinistic and irresponsible men that I was allowing into my space, only beautiful men now reside in my life.
 Why has this happened?
 Quite simply because I will tolerate no less.
-My old ‘limits’ are no longer a part of my reality.
+My old 'limits' are no longer a part of my reality.

 Remember... every time you tolerate something that is 'no longer the truth of you', your boundary function is fuzzy and you are allowing this aspect into your reality.

 It is very important to realise that everything exists out there in the world.
 There are people and situations that are inapplicable, manipulative, narcissistic, unhealthy and violating.
 It is truly naive to bury your head in a bucket of sand, desperately hoping that everyone is as good, kind and caring as you are!

 You are here to defend the investment of you, to protect it and stand up for it.
 The more you do this, the less the Universe will deliver these 'less-than' interactions.
 Until you learn to honour and become a 'guardian of self', life will keep delivering 'what you need' in order to learn this vital self-respect.
 This is an inevitable transaction of your personal growth and evolution.
 And it doesn't have to be painful.
 You don't have to take it personally or feel dismayed about the plights and behaviour of others.
 That's their stuff!
 They are entitled to their journey and their evolution at whatever pace is right for them.

 The process of you setting limits and honouring your boundaries